Kalarivathukkal Temple near Kannur in Kerala

 Kalarivathukkal Bhagavathy is facing west.
 There are shrines consigned to Shiva, Sapta Mathrukkal, Ganapathy, Veerabhadra and Kshetrapalakan (Bhairava).
 The shrine of Shiva is facing east.
 The shrine of Sapta Mathrukkal (Maathrushaala) faces north while that of Kshetrapalaka (Bhairava) faces east.

 The central idol is made of Kadu Sharkara.
 For rites and purifications, priests use an archana bimbham of Devi.
-To east of the main temple building, there is a shrine for Saraswathi and a Naga Sthanam.
+To east of the main temple building, there is a shrine for Saraswathi and Naga Sthanam.

 Kalarivathukkal Temple; Kannur; travel blog; uasatish;